Postharvest Technology of Horticultural Crops Short Course

 - Aggie Inn

 Davis Lodging Note: In order to ensure adequate lodging for our participants, we have reserved blocks of rooms at the Hyatt Place, Best Western Plus Palm Court Hotel, and the University Lodge.
-These blocks will only be held through May 15, and we encourage you to make your lodging reservations as quickly as possible due to graduation and numerous other activities in the Davis area.
+We encourage you to make your lodging reservations as quickly as possible due to graduation and numerous other activities in the Davis area.
 Be sure to mention that you are with the "Postharvest Technology Short Course."
+For more hotel information, visit our Welcome to Davis page.

 Week 2: California Postharvest Field Tour